 Links and Downloads

-In addition to course offerings, several faculty members lead voluntary research groups, providing opportunity for students to engage in hands on research endeavors, to present at state and national conferences, and to publish their finding.
+In addition to course offerings, several faculty members lead voluntary research groups, providing opportunity for students to engage in hands-on research endeavors, to present at state and national conferences, and to publish their findings.
 Below, please find a description of some of the current research initiatives involving students.